mrazomej/phd/src/chapter_02/section_05_results.md

 parameters as shown by [@Fig:ch2_fig04](F-J).

 We define these five phenotypic traits using expressions derived from the model, Eq. $\ref{eq:fold_change_full}$.
-These results build upon extensive work by
-@Martins2011, who computed many such properties for ligand-receptor binding within the MWC model.
+These results build upon extensive work in [@Martins2011], where many such properties were computed for ligand-receptor binding within the MWC model.
 We begin by analyzing the leakiness, which is the minimum fold-change observed in the absence of ligand, given by
 $$
 \begin{split}
 \text{leakiness} &= \text{fold-change}(c=0) \\